Rob Brydon

 Since 2009, Brydon has presented the BBC One comedy panel show Would I Lie to You? after previously playing himself as host of a fictional panel show in Rob Brydon's Annually Retentive, which ran on BBC Three from 2006 until 2007.
-In addition to presenting his own late-night chat show, The Rob Brydon Show, for two years and hosting the 2014 Saturday-night game show The Guess List for BBC One, Brydon has also appeared in notable films including Cruise of the Gods, The Gruffalo, 24 Hour Party People, The Huntsman: Winter's War and Holmes & Watson.
+In addition to presenting his own late-night chat show, The Rob Brydon Show for two years, he hosted the 2014 Saturday-night game show The Guess List for BBC One.

-Early life
+Early life and education

 Brydon was born on 3 May 1965 in Baglan, Glamorgan.
 His mother, Joy Jones (née Brydon), was a school teacher, and his father, Howard Jones, was a car dealer.
 He grew up in Baglan, with his younger brother Peter (born 1973).

 Brydon was educated at two private schools: St. John's School in Porthcawl, which Eddie Izzard also attended, and Dumbarton House School in Swansea until the age of 14.
 This was followed by Porthcawl Comprehensive School, where he met Ruth Jones (with whom he later worked in Gavin & Stacey) and became a member of the school's youth theatre group.
 While at Dumbarton, he once stole the lunch money of fellow pupil Catherine Zeta-Jones (which he admitted while participating in a series 4 episode of Would I Lie To You?).

 Brydon has said that his primary childhood influences in comedy were Barry Humphries, Frankie Howerd and Woody Allen.
 He has also said that he used to memorise entire sketches by Peter Cook, Dudley Moore and Peter Sellers.

 Career

+1982–1999: Early radio work

 Brydon attended the Royal Welsh College of Music & Drama, Cardiff.
 He left after a year, to join Radio Wales at the age of 20.
 His early broadcasts included work as a disc jockey on BBC Radio Wales, when his Saturday morning shows included contributions from stand-up comedian Pete Park-Walker.
 Between 1992 and 1994, on Radio Wales (where he stayed for six years) he was the main presenter of Rave, one of BBC Radio 5's youth magazine and music programmes, with Alan Thompson.
 He developed his Marion and Geoff story from this.
 In 1994 and 1995 Brydon appeared in numerous episodes of the original Radio Wales version of the cult comedy Satellite City with Boyd Clack.
-Although he has stayed with radio as a comedy performer on BBC Radio Five Live's The Treatment, Brydon also does occasional stints as a stand-in presenter on BBC Radio 2.
-He has stood in for Ken Bruce, one of the people whom he impersonates.
-On 1 April 2011 he appeared in Bruce's place on his show as an April Fools' Day joke.
+Although he has stayed with radio as a comedy performer on BBC Radio 5 Live's The Treatment, Brydon also does occasional stints as a stand-in presenter on BBC Radio 2 including for Ken Bruce before Bruce resigned from the BBC in 2023.
+Notably on 1 April 2011, Brydon appeared during Bruce's absence, as him, as an April Fools' Day joke, for the entire show.